jdpillaris/jdpillaris/README.md

 -->
 - 🖥️ I code in Python, Go, TypeScript and Java
 - 🌱 I’m currently learning Machine Learning, Streamlit and PyTorch
-- 💬 Ask me for easy tips to cook good Indian food
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jaidevp/)